Amaaan09/Percolation-Simulation/README.md

 ## Outputs
 The program generates two outputs:

-A plot of the percolation process, where blue represents open sites and white represents blocked sites.
-The percolation cluster is highlighted in yellow.
+-A result where it shows where if thw grid has been percolated or not and how many opened squares it took

-The percolation threshold, which is the probability that the cluster percolates (i.e., spans the entire grid) for a given grid size.
+-A plot of the percolation grid, where black represents open sites and white represents blocked sites.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.